 Please remeber that in order to edit this DataPage, you need to repeat steps where you select the fiels.

 Configure each Virtual field:

-- On the DataPage DataSource screen, select the table you are searching as the data source.
-Enable Advanced Options and parameters
+On the DataPage DataSource screen, select the table you are searching as the data source.

-- On the Search Type screen, check Filter data based on your pre-defined criteria and check Allow parameters in search criteria.
-Click Bridge and external parameters.
+On the Search Type screen, check Filter data based on your pre-defined criteria.

 Next, you configure the search fields to receive the parameters on the Configure Filtering Fields screen.
 Configure each DataPage element to receive the corresponding parameter data from the original search page.